rolandyuwy/tp/docs/team/bchenghi.md

     * Added benefits to each command description for user to understand the purpose of each command better. [\#131](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/131)
   * Developer Guide:
     * Added use cases, user stories, and description of implementation for `undo` and `redo`. [\#87](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/87), [\#128](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/128)
-    * Updated all existing UML diagrams to have class and object names used in SimplyKitchen, and occurrences of AddressBook to SimplyKitchen. [\#84](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/84)
+    * Updated all existing UML diagrams to have class and object names used in SimplyKitchen, and updated occurrences of AddressBook and its related terms in the guide to suit SimplyKitchen. [\#84](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/84)
     * Added a table of contents, added \"Back to top buttons\" and updated the \"About this document\" section with hyperlinks. [\#182](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/182)

 * **Review/mentoring contributions:**: